 • Aggressive or gray tax positions may call for the client to provide you with an opinion from tax counsel confirming that the position has a realistic possibility of being sustained on its merits if challenged.
 If you’re advising a client on a complex transaction or exchange, you may want to have your legal counsel review the documentation before passing it on to your client.

 • Fraud: CPAs are not required to verify certain types of information, but if something looks irregular, a prudent course of action is to investigate, document, communicate, and get it right.
 Client and public expectations of CPAs have increased in recent years to the point where CPAs are expected to: 1) always detect fraud, and 2) advise and warn clients about their exposures to fraud.
 The public expectation to always detect fraud can be extremely difficult to meet, but the expectation to advise and warn is much less difficult.
 By advising and warning clients of their defalcation exposures, CPAs are able to minimize liability stemming from the expectation to detect fraud.

 • Internal control advisory letters: Advise and warn clients about their exposures to defalcation.
-The letter: 1) warns about general risks, 2) suggests steps clients can take to reduce risks, 3) indicates the Association for Certified Fraud Examiners has found that only three percent of frauds in their most recent survey were initially detected by their external auditors, and 4) offers annual CPA services to address fraud risks.
-Examples can be found in the Fraud Resource Center on the CAMICO Members-only Site under “Risk Management Tools and Engagement Letters.”
+The letter: 1) warns about general risks, 2) suggests steps clients can take to reduce risks, and 3) offers annual CPA services to address fraud risks.

 • Documentation should be factual, professional, and without personal comments, which may be inappropriate and damaging to the integrity of the documentation.
 Ask yourself whether you or your client would be harmed if the documentation was presented to the “ladies and gentlemen of the jury.”